executebig/www/content/fellowship/_index.md

 {{< /expand >}}

 {{< expand "How do students apply?" >}}
 We require that every student receive a nomination from a teacher to apply.
-After the teacher nominates them, they will receive an invitation to submit an application within 24 hours.
+After they have communicated with their teacher about the program and the nomination process, they can submit their application.
 The application will not require any technical knowledge or experience to complete &mdash; we are more interested in learning about the student's creativity and character through the application process.
+{{< /expand >}}

+{{< expand "When will I be notified if I am accepted?" >}}
+Student applications are due February 12th, and we will release our decisions within 2 days after the application deadline.
+All applicants will receive an email with their decisions and next steps.
 {{< /expand >}}

 {{< expand "How many students will you select?" >}}